cecekpawon/UEFTW/Readme.md

 | `<driver-guid>` | AB6CE992-8D17-4C3A-A414-0FEAA3904504 |
 | `<driver-name>` | AcpiPatcher |

-> AcpiPatcher is an Darwin ACPI patcher UEFI driver.
+> AcpiPatcher is an **Darwin** ACPI patcher UEFI driver.
 Yes, its a MEGA stripped version compare to original one.
 At least, we can now get rid from some of complexity to load custom ACPI tables with some fixes.
-This driver try to hook ExitBootServices event and patching ACPI as below.
+This driver try to hook ExitBootServices event and do patching ACPI as below.

 **Multiple places config plist to load** ([>>>](#how-to)):